 But, on the flip side, there are many well-behaved huskies out there, they just need a firm owner that gives them a lot of guidance and direction (and patience).

 Training your husky puppy isn’t necessarily a hard thing to do, it just takes time and consistency.

 Forming good habits from the beginning and making it easy for your husky to get his training correct will play a huge part in how “easy” or “hard” your experience with him will be.
 And, honestly, this is in your hands.

-If you come at this from the wrong approach or mindset then yes, training your husky will be more challenging than it needs to be, but if you are ready and willing, you will be able to do it easily with time.
+If you come at this from the wrong approach or mindset, then training your husky will be more challenging than it needs to be, but if you are ready and willing, you will be able to do it easily with time.